 Tarlant Reserve NV

 Up next, Tarlant which comes from a family estate based in the Vallée de la Marne.
 You'll experience super fresh lemons on the nose that smells something a bit like buttery pastry – a sign this has been properly matured.
 In the mouth, it’s fresh, fruity and has even more of those creamy pastry notes.
-Subtle, elegant and very moreish – I could drink a lot of this.
-Available from Lay & Wheeler (£18.06).
+Subtle, elegant and very moreish.
+Buy from The Whisky Exchange (£31.65).

 Les Pionniers 2008

 During tasting, I was slightly disappointed by the non-vintage version of Les Pionniers, however its big brother, from the stellar 2008 vintage, knocked my socks off!
 Made by one of grand names of champagne, Piper-Heidsieck, this is a serious meaty wine.
 Think of the tangy flavour of Marmite mixed with Seville oranges only a lot more delicious.
-Available from the Co-op (£25.99).
+Buy from the Co-op (£26.99).

 Nicolas Feuillatte Brut 2008

 Another one from the great 2008 vintage, this was found to be the best in the blind tasting.
 There’s a wonderful aroma of bruised apples mixed with spicy, yeasty notes and it smells rather expensive.
-It tasted fairly posh, too, with some rich and toasty flavours and something like tarte Tatin on the finish.
-Available from Majestic (£27.99).
+It tasted fairly posh, too, with some rich and toasty flavours and something like tarte tatin on the finish.
+Buy from Majestic (£22.99).

 Made by one of the region’s smaller cooperatives, this champers is so fresh and chalky yet slightly lemony that it’ll feel like you're drinking sparkling chablis.
 All the fruit is sourced from the Grand Cru village of Mailly so the grapes are absolutely top-notch – meaning very expensive.
 Available from Berry Bros. & Rudd (£28.50).